-"The Pennsylvania Turnpike - Serving the Grea Delaware Valley
+"The Pennsylvania Turnpike - Serving the Great Delaware Valley

-A good old-fashioned 'one horsepower' buggy and a goo A good old-fashioned 'one horsepower' buggy and a good old country road ably served the restricted business and social needs of the early Pennsylvania-Dutch farmer.
+A good old-fashioned 'one horsepower' buggy and a good old country road ably served the restricted business and social needs of the early Pennsylvania-Dutch farmer.
 But modern roads...and the modern motor...are the factors that make good neighbors out of 150,000,000 Americans...and make possible the fullest development of great industrial areas like the Delaware Valley...bringing supplies from scattered sources hundreds of miles away.
-The finest of modern roads - the Pennsylvania Turnpike - is now rapidly deliras the 32 mile Delayare Diver Expression which will like modern roads - the Pennsylvania Turnpike - is now rapidly adding the 33-mile Delaware River Extension which will like the new industrial greatness of the Delaware Valley with the 327-mile superhighway which is today's finest passenger and commercial motor connection to the Delaware Valley from Pennsylvania and the Nation.
-Construction of this \$65,000,000 link, beguin in 1952, ill very completed in 1954.
+The finest of modern roads - the Pennsylvania Turnpike - is now rapidly adding the 33-mile Delaware River Extension which will link the new industrial greatness of the Delaware Valley with the 327-mile superhighway which is today's finest passenger and commercial motor connection to the Delaware Valley from Pennsylvania and the Nation.
+Construction of this \$65,000,000 link, begun in 1952, will be completed in 1954.
 Eventually, it will connect by bridge with the New Jersey Turnpike.
 Its completion will give the motoring public a 360-mile, four-lane divided superhighway across the Appalachians...open in all weather...and without a single stop light...traffic crossing...sharp curve...or steep grade...and free from the hazard of pedestrian traffic."

-RE: caption from PTC advertisement for the Delaw Extension (highlighted at left)
+RE: caption from PTC advertisement for the Delaware River Extension (highlighted at left)